 Core Web Vitals — How Site Speed Affects Google Rankings

 Core Web Vitals is a set of three Google metrics (LCP, INP, CLS) measuring loading speed, interactivity, and visual stability of a page.
+In our audits, this is one of the few areas of SEO where the numbers are unambiguous — a page either falls within the threshold or it doesn't, with no room for interpretation.

 Google Said It Outright: Speed = Rankings